Department of History

 Single Honours students normally take 42 ch of upper-level History courses.
-A minimum of 27 ch of these must be at the 5000-level and must include History 5900 (6 ch).
-5000-level seminars must be chosen from at least two fields of History.
-Students are encouraged to take 18 ch of courses in other disciplines that complement their studies in History.
+A minimum of 24 ch of these must be at the 5000-level and must include History 5901 (3 ch).
+The 5000-level seminars must be chosen from at least two fields of History.
+The remaining 18ch of upper-level courses must be at the 3000- or 4000-level.

 - Joint Honours